avysogorets/preferans-solver/README.md

 - East: K&spades; A&spades; 10&clubs; J&clubs; Q&clubs; A&diams; 10&hearts; Q&hearts; K&hearts; A&hearts;
 - South: J&spades; Q&spades; 7&clubs; 9&clubs; 10&diams; J&diams; Q&diams; K&diams; 7&hearts; J&hearts;

-North is playing misere; South is to start (clockwise).
+North is playing misere; South is to start (turns alternate clockwise).
+Can East and South catch it, i.e., force North to take one or more tricks?
+If so, how many under optimal play by North?
+The solution (in Russian) can be found [here](https://zen.yandex.ru/media/id/5b9e12e5b76d9000aa070845/reshenie-zadachi-s-mizerom-kovalevskoi-60cf77a8bb96047128248c10).